 CBSE Class 10 Science Syllabus 2019

 |Unit – I||Chemical Substances-Nature and Behaviour||25 Marks|

 |Unit – II||World of Living||23 Marks|

 |Unit – V||Natural Resources||07 Marks|

 CBSE Class 10 Science Syllabus 2019 – 19

 Unit – I : Chemical Substances – Nature and Behaviour

-Acids, bases and salts : Their definitions in terms of furnishing of H+ and OH- ions, General properties, examples and uses, concept of pH scale(Definition relating to logarithm not required), importance of pH in everyday life; preparation and uses of sodium hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.
+Acids, bases, and salts: Their definitions in terms of furnishing of H+ and OH- ions, General properties, examples, and uses, the concept of pH scale(Definition relating to logarithm not required), the importance of pH in everyday life; preparation and uses of sodium hydroxide, Bleaching powder, Baking soda, Washing soda and Plaster of Paris.

 Metals and nonmetals: Properties of metals and non-metals, reactivity series, formation and properties of ionic compounds, basic metallurgical processes, corrosion, and its prevention.

 Carbon compounds: Covalent bonding in carbon compounds.
 Versatile nature of carbon.
 Homologous series Nomenclature of carbon compounds containing functional groups (halogens, alcohol, ketones, aldehydes, alkanes, and alkynes), the difference between saturated hydrocarbons and unsaturated hydrocarbons.
 Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).
 Ethanol and Ethanoic acid (only properties and uses), soaps and detergents.